PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the existing deep matcher retains validation of Logistic, affine, and Squeeze/Reshape gate variants.
 All graph mutations and removals use one differential index and active layout state.
 The SE-Conv implementation has no whole-graph map construction or direct operator-list deletion.

-SE-FC remains at its nine original call positions pending its separate indexed checkpoint.
+SE-FC is now also indexed through `run_se_fc_layout_cleanup`, registered as `layout.se_fc_gate_nhwc` in `LAYOUT_PLAN`.
+Eight main-model positions share the active session layout state; the fallback-IR position intentionally builds a separate state because it owns a different ModelIR.
+Model-only capability preflight and an indexed guard cover the normal gate Reshape/output bridge and the common alternate affine/Conv prefix before the existing deep matcher.
+Constants cloned for Mean-axis isolation, every input/output rewrite, alias replacement, structural removal, pruning, and layout synchronization update the differential index/state.
+The complete SE module now has no whole-graph map builders or direct operator-list deletion.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and